 The following are a couple of tips that might help parents to simplify the transition:

 Build Trust with Your Child.

 - Please keep in mind that sneaking out is never a good idea.
-It just makes it harder for your child to trust you as she thinks that you are doing things behind her back.
+It just makes it harder for your child to trust you as they think that you are doing things behind her back.
 Sneaking out will not make the child cry any less.
-Instead, just tell her “Good bye, Mom/Dad will come back to pick you up.”
+Instead, just tell them “Good bye, Mom/Dad will come back to pick you up.”

 - Make a simple promise that you will spend time doing an activity that you know your child likes.
-For example, if weather permits you might be able to bring him to his favorite playground once he is done his dinner.
-It takes time for a bread to raise.
+For example, if weather permits you might be able to bring them to their favourite playground once they are done their dinner.
+It takes time for bread to rise.
 It also takes time for you to build trust with your child.

 Always be Supportive and Open to Any Changes.

 - Keep in mind that this process might be not as smooth as you want it to be.
 Your child might be great the first week but drag his heels the second.
 They might be completely potty trained at first but may start having accidents again.
 Always be open and respond positively to the teachers’ feedback about your child, and know that the teachers are there to support you.

 - Let your child be on her own pace in overcoming the separation anxiety.
 Likewise, it might give you peace of mind to know that every child has his own timing to overcome it.

 Connect with the Other Parents from the Childcare